 - Loss of feeling

 All of these side effects can complicate a person’s day-to-day activities and can result in lasting health effects.
-No one deserve to be the innocent victim of mercury poisoning, and an experienced Massachusetts premises liability lawyer can help you best understand what your options are as a victim.
+No one deserve to be the innocent victim of mercury poisoning, and an experienced Boston premises liability lawyer can help you best understand what your options are as a victim.